LogitSpec: Accelerating Retrieval-based Speculative Decoding via Next Next Token Speculation: Conclusion

 \section{Conclusion}

-\paragraph{Conclusion.} In this paper, we empirically observe that the logit of the last token can predict \textbf{the next next token} with a relatively high accuracy without \textbf{any fine-tuning}.
-Based upon this observation, we propose a novel retrieval-based SD framework, namely \method, which utilizes the prediction ability of the last logit to effectively expand the retrieval range and find the most relevant reference as the draft tokens. \method does not require additional draft model and is a fully \textbf{{plug-and-play}} method, which can be easily implemented and integrated into existing LLM frameworks.
-Extensive experiments demonstrate that \method can effectively improve the retrieval performance, leading to a $1.8\times \sim 2.6\times$ speedup across all the evaluation benchmarks. \paragraph{Limitations and ethic statements.} While our \method is a fully plug-and-play SD framework, it is possible to integrate a draft model for further acceleration.
-We affirm our commitment to contributing positively to society, avoiding harm, and upholding honesty and trustworthiness.
-We appropriately cite the previous methods and datasets we use, and ensure that all data involved is fully public, with no private data being utilized.
+In this paper, we observe that the logit of the last token can predict \textbf{the next next token} with a relatively high accuracy without \textbf{any fine-tuning}.
+Based upon this observation, we propose a novel retrieval-based SD framework, namely \method, which utilizes the prediction ability of the last logit to effectively expand the retrieval range and find the most relevant reference as the draft tokens. \method does not require an additional draft model and is a fully \textbf{{plug-and-play}} method, which can be easily implemented and integrated into existing LLM frameworks.
+Extensive experiments demonstrate that \method can effectively improve the retrieval performance, leading to a $1.8\times \sim 2.6\times$ speedup across all the evaluation benchmarks.